Introducing a Raspberry Pi GPIO Hardware Triggers for SLR Cameras

-Corona Designs is introducing a simple camera trigger to interface directly with Raspberry Pi’s GPIO header.
+Corona Designs is introducing a simple camera trigger device to interface directly with Raspberry Pi’s GPIO header.
 This allows for the Raspberry Pi to automatically control any camera compatible with a standard remote shutter release.
 This device is useful for creating computer-controlled timelapse photography, stop motion photography, or other remotely controlled or automatic photography based on other user or timer events.

 Corona Designs’ Raspberry Pi GPIO trigger module is small, and fits in most, if not all Raspberry Pi cases.
 A hole may need to be created in the case to allow the interface cable to exit.
 An optocoupler is used to isolate electrical signals between the Raspberry Pi and the camera.
 So there are no worries of any weird signals or voltages a!ecting your expensive camera gear.